 A second iteration of the souvenir shop, eponymously re-branded as Real.
 Arctic., was commissioned by Pikene på Broen and Barents Spektakel 2025 for Terminal B in Kirkenes, Norway (February – April 2025).
 A third iteration of the Real.
 Arctic. souvenir shop was then further developed as a commissioned installation for Nordnorsk Kunstnersenter in Svolvær, Norway (June – September 2025).

 Always dynamic and always moving, Real.
-Arctic. is currently on show as a major exhibition at The Anchorage Museum, Alaska, USA (February – August 2026), and will be appearing again in a new iteration at the Arctic Arts Summit in Umeå, Sweden this summer (June 2026).
+Arctic. is currently on show as a major installation at The Anchorage Museum, Alaska, USA (February – August 2026), and will be appearing again in a new iteration at the Arctic Arts Summit in Umeå, Sweden this summer (June 2026).